 Cataracts are usually age-related, but this is not always the case.
 Two non-age-related cataracts are cortical cataracts and posterior subcapsular cataracts.
 These cataracts can develop if you are diabetic or extremely nearsighted.

-Cataract surgery is a safe procedure, but like all surgeries, it does have its risks.
+Cataract surgery in Salt Lake City is a safe procedure, but like all surgeries, it does have its risks.
 Common risks of cataract surgery include infection, inflammation, bleeding, and glaucoma.
 These are rare!
 The best way to reduce your risks of these complications is taking time to recover.

 After cataract surgery, your eyes will be more fragile than normal.
 The recovery process can take a few weeks, so it’s good to take it easy during this time.
 Make sure to keep the eye that had a cataract away from germs.